Q: How did you become a writer?

 A: A book begins with a bit of action, something to catch the reader's attention.
 After that, each book has three basic parts: the briefing, the training, and the operation.

-The CIA briefers describe the upcoming operation: target, objectives, and personnel.
+The CIA briefer describes the upcoming operation: target, objectives, and personnel.
 Danner has had enough field experience to anticipate problems, but he keeps his concerns to himself.
 I do that by showing his thoughts in italics: Oh great, another foolproof plan.

 With training over, Matt moves into the actual operation, where the elaborate plans and fancy gadgets encounter real world problems and he's forced to improvise.
-Once Matt is in the field, nothing is easy (or funny), because easy makes for a boring story.
+Once Matt is in the field, nothing is easy or funny, because easy makes for a boring story, and funny eases tension.

 Q: How do you decide what goes into a chapter?